sraedler/MDE_for_ML_Generation/README.md

 This work was supervised and conceptually elaborated at the [Chair of Information Systems and Business Process Management (i17), Department of Computer Science, Technical University of Munich](https://www.cs.cit.tum.de/bpm/chair/)

 ## Description
-This Poc implementation is based on a recently published approach to machine learning modeling with SysML at INDIN 2022 (ref. follows as soon as proceedings are online).
+This PoC implementation is based on a recently published approach to machine learning modeling with SysML at INDIN 2022 (Radler, S., Rigger, E., Mangler, J., Rinderle-Ma, S., 2022.
+Integration of Machine Learning Task Definition in Model-Based Systems Engineering using SysML, in: 2022 IEEE 20th International Conference on Industrial Informatics (INDIN).
+Presented at the 2022 IEEE 20th International Conference on Industrial Informatics (INDIN), IEEE, Perth, Australia, pp. 546–551. https://doi.org/10.1109/INDIN51773.2022.9976107).

 The goals of the PoC implementation are as follows:
  - Use of an existing SysML profile for machine learning (ML) modeling, which can be used to describe data, interfaces, ML processing, and to define ML algorithms